morewings/koval-docusaurus/docs/floating/notification.md

 ## Demo

 :::warning[iOS Safari]
 Notifications API works differently in iOS Safari (and other browsers).
-They allow notifications only for _progressive web applications_.
-So you need to click **Add to home screen** and open the page from here to enable notifications.
+They allow notifications only for _progressive web applications_ installed to Home screen.
 :::

 ```jsx live